cwei01/cwei01.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD at Beihang University, Beijing, supervised by Prof. [Fuzhen Zhuang](https://fuzhenzhuang.github.io/).
-Prior to this, I received B.Sc. degree in Computer Science from Chongqing University and Southwest University of Science and Technology, respectively.
+I am currently in the 2nd year of my PhD program at Beihang University, Beijing, supervised by Prof. [Fuzhen Zhuang](https://fuzhenzhuang.github.io/).
+My research interests includes fairness in machine learning and transfer learning.
+If you are interested in these fields, feel free to reach out for further discussion.

 # Research Interests

-- Sentiment Analysis in Natural Language Processing
+- LLM for Recommendation
-- Fairness in Recommendation System
+- Fairness in Machine Learning
-- Data Mining
+- Transfer Learning